anee-helsinki/ProsobabNetwork/README.md

 This repository contains the network of people and documents mined from the database dump of The Prosobab - an open access prosopography of Babylonia in the Neo-Babylonian and Persian periods (c.
 620-330 BCE) https://prosobab.leidenuniv.nl/index.php.
 The database was created in a ERC Consolidator Grant project at the University of Leiden.
 The database can be browsed online but, as it is a university project, the continuance of the the site cannot be guaranteed.

-A dump of the SQL database was published in DANS  https://doi.org/10.17026/dans-zvn-eece.

-From the MySql database, we extracted all persons, their attestations in documents, and the documents.
+A dump of Prosobab's relational SQL database was published in DANS  https://doi.org/10.17026/dans-zvn-eece.
+From the database, we extracted all persons, their attestations in documents, and the documents.
 We publish here three spreadsheets in a xlsx-file:
+- Documents with all the information in the database + all the attestations (ids) of individuals in the document
 - Individual persons with all the information in the database + all the attestations (ids) of the individual in texts
-- Documents with all the information in the database + all the attestations (ids) of individuals in the document
 - The attestation of individuals (with ids) in documents (with ids) with information on that occasion.

 The tables are also available as separate tsv-files in folder ProsobabData.